Merkoba/Meltdown/README.md

 `/locket joe what ice cream does he like?`

 These can be using commands that fetch date or profile information.

 ---

+## Repeat <a name="repeat"></a>

+On the item right click menu there are `Repeat` and `Repeat (No History)` options.

+This is a way to re-run the prompt, with or without history.

+This is a smart command that cuts off history up to that point when making the prompt.

+This can be a way to check how different models might have answered to the same input.

+---